 How to Get a VA Purchase Loan

-- Your loan officer will then review your eligibility for a VA purchase loan and provide you with a quote, which you can lock in at that time.
+3. Your loan officer will then review your eligibility for a VA purchase loan and provide you with a VA loan rate that you can lock in.

-- They may request additional information to verify your information and submit to underwriting.
+4. They may request additional documentation to verify your information and submit to underwriting.

-- You will receive your funding for your VA purchase loan, usually on the same day.
+7. You will receive your funding for your VA purchase loan, usually on the same day the loan is finalized

 Using the latest technology and streamlined processes, we are typically able to complete this process in 30 days or less.